 Today's consumers expect a lot from the businesses they frequent.
 More options mean more competition, and accepting customers’ preferred payment types can make or break a sale.
-That’s why credit card merchant services play such an important role in running a business.
+That’s why merchant service provider play such an important role in running a business.
 Selecting the provider that helps a business meet customer expectations for payments is crucial for success.

 How do you choose among all the available options?
-Here are five things to look for when choosing a credit card merchant services provider.
+Here are five things to look for when choosing a merchant services provider.

 Payments continue to evolve, and so do businesses.
 To keep a competitive edge, it’s important to periodically review your payments processes and equipment and make upgrades when necessary.
 With support and advice from a reputable and experienced merchant services provider, you can feel confident investing in the payments products and services you need to grow.

 Processing uptime is critical to smooth business operations.
 The more card payments you process, the more revenue you stand to lose if the card authorization network goes down.
 So it’s important to look for a merchant services provider with a long track record in reliability, and one that has proven systems for addressing outages when they happen.

 Although a processor can’t prevent certain outages, such as those occurring within the card brand network, they can help mitigate the impact an outage has on merchants.
 Find out how potential providers handle unexpected authorization network outages, and how your business operations will be impacted.